shashankpritam/shashankpritam.github.io/content/cv.md

 ### RESEARCH PROJECTS

-- **Small RNA Regulation in *Megachile rotundata* Diapause** (Aug 2023 - Present): I analyzed miRNA expression patterns across diapause stages using miRDeep2, ShortStack, and custom Python/Raku pipelines

-- **Flamenco Locus Duplication in *Drosophila melanogaster*** (Dec 2024 - Present): The project involves characterisation of flamenco locus and its duplication across different strains of *Drosophila melanogaster*
+- **Flamenco Locus Duplication in *Drosophila melanogaster*** (Dec 2024 - Feb 2026): The project involved characterisation of flamenco locus and investigating its polymorphism across different strains of *Drosophila melanogaster*

 - **Insertion Bias of Transposons into piRNA Clusters** (Feb 2023 - Jul 2025): We developed computational models and performed population genetics simulations to study transposon invasion and host defense mechanisms